Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: 2-Chern-Simons theory on the lattice

-The above definition pins down the algebraic properties of 2-graph states, but since we are dealing with Lie 2-groups, certain functional analytic conditions must also be given.
-In particular, these 2-graph states $\phi$ should in some sense be "square-integrable", such that an inner product can be defined and they collectively form a "total Hilbert space", denoted by $\mathscr{A}^0$.
-The following section shall deal with these analytic requirements.
+The above definition pins down, at least algebraically, the properties that 2-graph operators should have.
+But since we are dealing with \textit{Lie} 2-groups and \textit{infinite-dimensional} Hilbert spaces, certain functional analytic conditions must also be given.
+As such, the above definition should be treated as more of a "guide" towards the actual definition of 2-graph operators.